Chart Color Schemes

 Health outcomes in Lochinvar are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mental health issues affect 9.7% and arthritis impacts 9.1% of residents.
-67.5% report no medical ailments, compared to 63.4% across Rest of NSW.
-The area has 15.3% (475 people) aged 65 and over, similar to the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.7% and 9.1% of residents respectively.
+Around 67.5% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
+The area has 15.3% of residents aged 65 and over (around 446 people), which is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health